Incident Types

 Delete Incident Types

-1. Navigate to Incidents Incident Types and select any child of the Base Incident type.
+2. Select any child of the Base Incident type.

-Set an Incident Type on a New Incident
+Set Incident Type on an Incident

-Change an Existing Incident's Type
+Set or Change an Incident Type

 A screenshot of the PagerDuty web app showing where to select an Incident Type on an existing incident